hauleth/hauleth/content/post/things-about-elixir-you-probably-will-never-need/index.md

 one after another.

 In this case Ultravisor tries to store amount of sent data after each query, but that can get expensive for many short queries.
-Instead I have implemented simple per-process debouncer:
+Instead, I have implemented simple per-process debouncer:

 ```elixir